CeeDeeBee/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    DOM stands for Document Object Model which represents an HTML document.
+This object can be used with JavaScript in order to dynamically manipulate web pages.
+The DOM uses a tree structure to represent the elements which are refered to as nodes.

 2. What is an event?

+    Events are mostly made up of user interactions with web pages.
+When a user performs one of the event actions an event is triggered.

 3. What is an event listener?

+    Event listeners are written in JavaScript and can detect when a specific event has triggered on a specific element.
+Event listeners take a callback and execute that callback when they are triggered.

 4. Why would we convert a NodeList into an Array?

+    NodeLists lack many of the Array prototype methods such as map and reduce.
+NodeLists do have a forEach method but if you want more complex methods than it may be a good idea to convert a NodeList into an array.

 5. What is a component?

+    A component is a reusable portion of code that includes HTML, CSS, and JS elements.
+Components are used to dynamically create many similar HTML elements on a page without having to write new code for each element.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
 * [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 * [ ] You are now ready to build this project with your preferred IDE